iluwatar/java-design-patterns/builder/README.md

 }
 ```

-As you can see the number of constructor parameters can quickly get out of hand, and it may become difficult to understand the arrangement of parameters.
-Plus this parameter list could keep on growing if you would want to add more options in the future.
-This is called telescoping constructor antipattern.
+As you can see, the number of constructor parameters can quickly become overwhelming, making it difficult to understand their arrangement.
+Additionally, this list of parameters might continue to grow if you decide to add more options in the future.
+This is known as the telescoping constructor antipattern.

 **Programmatic Example**

 Imagine a character generator for a role-playing game.
-The easiest option is to let the computer create the character for you.
-If you want to manually select the character details like profession, gender, hair color, etc. the character generation becomes a step-by-step process that completes when all the selections are ready.
+The simplest option is to let the computer generate the character for you.
+However, if you prefer to manually select character details such as profession, gender, hair color, etc., the character creation becomes a step-by-step process that concludes once all selections are made.

-The sane alternative is to use the Builder pattern.
-First of all, we have our hero that we want to create:
+A more sensible approach is to use the Builder pattern.
+First, let's consider the `Hero` that we want to create:

 ```java
 public final class Hero {